Khloe Kardashian ‘Doesn’t Even Acknowledge’ Tristan Thompson’s Birthday After Cheating Scandal, Per ‘HL’

 Not this year.
 With reports of Khloe “still extremely hurt” by Tristan’s womanizing ways, this Kardashian has seemingly chosen to ignore her ex’s birthday this year.

 “She has zero intentions of reaching out to him on his birthday.
 At this point, she’s not interested in a conversation.
-Khloe feels Tristan has shown her nothing but disrespect, and though she wishes him no ill will, she has no plans of reaching out.
+Khloe feels Tristan has shown her nothing but disrespect, and though she wishes him no ill will, she has no plans of reaching out.”

 The Hollywood Life source added that Khloe remains “thankful” at Tristan not blocking her attempts to seek sole custody of their daughter, True.
 In recent days, Khloe has been papped carrying her little girl in the street, but Tristan was nowhere to be seen.